ezgigm/Project_2/README.md

 2. What information are we missing?
 3. What information do we need to get rid of?

-From viewing the data we found that we had 22 columns which consisted of information on a list of homes that played a role in its price for the years 2014 and 2015; size of the home, the year it was built, the year it was renovated, number of bathrooms and bedrooms, etc.
+From viewing the data we found that we had 22 columns which consisted of information on a list of homes that played a role in its price for the years 2014 and 2015; the size of the home, the year it was built, the year it was renovated, the number of bathrooms and bedrooms, etc.

 We also found that the missing values were represented with a ? or a NaN, this was the issue we decided to deal with first.
 After the missing values were taken care of we continued viewing the data for anything that would interfere with the modeling process.
 This included changing outliers and dropping columns.
-Afterwards the clean data was saved to a csv file, to work with.
+Afterward, the clean data was saved to a csv file, to work with.

 *The following csv file is where the cleaned data of the needed columns are found:*